 - general public services.

-The Ministry of Economic Affairs and Employment is currently responsible for basic information materials.
+As of 1.1.2025, the KEHA Centre is responsible for basic information materials.
 The basic information materials that are currently available consist of the “Welcome to Finland” guide or brochure.
 Municipalities are responsible for low-threshold guidance and counselling.
 Municipalities, employment authorities, wellbeing services counties and other authorities must also ensure that the services in their general service system are available for, and suitable to, immigrants.

 - receiving social assistance on a non-temporary basis